ryanmurakami/cloudformation-best-practices/README.md

 # Demo Code for AWS CloudFormation Stacks and Automation: Best Practices

+This repository contains the demo project for the [Practicing CI/CD with AWS CodePipeline course on Pluralsight.com](http://www.pluralsight.com/courses/aws-developer-designing-developing).

 ## List of Best Practices

 - Use IAM Service Roles with CloudFormation Stacks